gsa-tts-archived/handbook/pages/about-us/center-of-excellence/operations/regulations.md

 **[Intergovernmental Cooperation Act (IGCA)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-1994-title31-section6505&num=0&edition=1994) as further detailed in [OMB Circular A-97](https://obamawhitehouse.archives.gov/omb/circulars_a097/)**

 - Defines the process for entering an agreement with a state, local, or tribal partner.
-= TTSC may only provide agile acquisition consulting services.
+= TTS may only provide agile acquisition consulting services.
 - The project must be linked to federal funding.
-- A request for TTSC's services must be made by the chief executive of the entity.
+- A request for TTS's services must be made by the chief executive of the entity.

 ### Experimenting with artificial intelligence (AI)